BSKCRMAdmin/bsk-ballots/README.md

-# bsk-ballots
-Static HTML ballots for BSK Council voting.
-Each file is a unique ballot for a voter with fully styled nominee profiles and voting form.
-Used with Power Automate for dynamic generation and submission.
+This repository hosts static HTML files for the BSK Council voting process.
+Each HTML file represents a unique ballot for a specific voter, containing:

+Nominee profiles with full bios and member numbers

+Styled dropdowns for selecting exactly two nominees

+A submit button that posts the vote to a Power Automate flow Files are generated dynamically via Power Automate and served via GitHub Pages for full JavaScript support without sandbox restrictions.